MarineMorales/Gaming/README.md

 **Mechanics**: We introduce the list comprehension method.
 It is a concise way to create lists in Python.
 It allows us to create a list based on an existing list, using a single line of code.

+**8. Reversi**

+**Rules**: This two-player board game is played on a grid, so we'll use a Cartesian coordinate system with x- and y-coordinates.
+We will offer the opportunity to play against an AI or test the AI playing against itself.

+**Mechanics**: We introduce the AI simulation testing.

 ## How to run the games in your Command Prompt

 **Input 1**: C:\Users\Your_User_Name>cd C:\Users\Your_User_Name\Code_Folder_location